eoroyal26/eoroyal26.gethub.io/index.md

 <div class="col-md-4">
 <h3 class="my-3">e-Portfolio Introduction</h3>

-This e-Portfolio showcases artifacts from academic work and co-curricular activities conducted during the completion of the 39-credit hours M.A. in Library and Information Science (MLIS) degree at the University of South Florida’s (USF’s) School of Information (SI).
-As a professional statement, this e-Portfolio illustrates a culminating assessment of the skills and knowledge necessary to work in the Library and Information Science field.
+<p>This e-Portfolio showcases artifacts from academic work and co-curricular activities conducted during the completion of the 39-credit hours M.A. in Library and Information Science (MLIS) degree at the University of South Florida’s (USF’s) School of Information (SI).
+As a professional statement, this e-Portfolio illustrates a culminating assessment of the skills and knowledge necessary to work in the Library and Information Science field.</p>

-The e-Portfolio is anchored by a personal narrative that includes a summary of the design and organization of the e-Portfolio.
+<p>The e-Portfolio is anchored by a personal narrative that includes a summary of the design and organization of the e-Portfolio.
 In addition, the summary includes a description of the process to create the e-Portfolio.
-The statement of integrity asserts that this e-Portfolio adheres to ethical responsibility, ensures original authorship of the artifacts, and protects the identity of individuals and institutions.
+The statement of integrity asserts that this e-Portfolio adheres to ethical responsibility, ensures original authorship of the artifacts, and protects the identity of individuals and institutions.</p>

 <h3 class="my-3">Learning Outcomes and Co-Curriculars</h3>